-Ques 2: Why are traits acquired during the lifetime of an individual not inherited?
+Q.2.
+Why are traits acquired during the lifetime of an individual not inherited?

-Ans: This happens because an acquired trait involves a change in non-reproductive tissues (somatic cells) which cannot be passed on to germ cells or the progeny.
+- This happens because an acquired trait involves a change in non-reproductive tissues (somatic cells) which cannot be passed on to germ cells or the progeny.

-Ques 3: Why are the small numbers of surviving tigers a cause of worry from the point of view of genetics?
+Q.3.
+Why are the small numbers of surviving tigers a cause of worry from the point of view of genetics?

 - This means that when these tigers reproduce, there are fewer chances of producing progeny with some useful variations.

 Page No. 151

-Ques 1: What factors could lead to the rise of a new species?
+Q.1.
+What factors could lead to the rise of a new species?

 Speciation factors responsible:

-(a) Geographical isolation:
+(a) Geographical isolation